fastify/fastify-cookie/Readme.md

 ### Sending

-The method `setCookie(name, value, options)` is added to the `reply` object via the Fastify `preHandler` hook.
+The method `setCookie(name, value, options)` is added to the `reply` object via the Fastify `decorateReply` API.
 Thus, in a request handler, `reply.setCookie('foo', 'foo', {path: '/'})` will set a cookie named `foo` with a value of `'foo'` on the cookie path `/`.